aws-samples/amazon-serverless-datalake-workshop/instructions.md

 Go to the Glue Console and Select the Glue Development Endpoint created by the Cloud Engineering team.
 1. Select Action->Create Zeppelin Notebook Server
 1. Go through the Zeppelin Notebook Wizard
-1. CloudFormation stack name: aws-glue-*stackname*
+1. CloudFormation stack name: aws-glue-^stackname^
-1. Select the role for this notebook server: *stackname*-notebook-role
+1. Select the role for this notebook server: ^stackname^-notebook-role
 1. KeyPair: Select the key pair from the prequisites
 1. Attach a Public IP (True)
 1. Notebook Username: Admin
-1. Notebook S3 Path: s3://*~ingestionbucket~*/admin
+1. Notebook S3 Path: s3://*^ingestionbucket^*/admin
 1. Subnet: Pick a public subnet.
 Not sure which subnet is public? <a href="https://console.aws.amazon.com/vpc/home?region=us-east-1#subnets:sort=SubnetId" target="_blank">Subnet Console<a> Look at the Route Table tab of the subnet and see if the route to 0.0.0.0/0 starts with igw.
 1. Click Finish.
 This will kick off a cloud formation script that builds out the notebook server.
 1. After the notebook server is created, its status changes to CREATE_COMPLETE in the CloudFormation console.
 Example the Resources section and click the link by the 'Zeppelin Instance' resource.